Kirkmaiden: Archaeology

-See Archaeological and Historical Collections relating to Ayrshire and Galloway. vol. V. pp. 62–63 by Rev. George Wilson wherein he describes forts : (a) 2 across the narrow isthmus from east to west Tarbert. (b) One north-west of West Tarbert, not on O.S. map. (c) Dunora or Dunorrich. (d) Three forts with only traces of ditch. (e) Dunman, a large fort. (f) Crummag Head, a circular stone fort. (g) One between Clanyard and Logan Bay. (h) Dunichinie, large circular fort north of Mull of Logan. (i) Moat Hill at Drummore.
+See Archaeological and Historical Collections relating to Ayrshire and Galloway. vol. V. pp. 62–63 by Rev. George Wilson, wherein he describes forts: (a) 2 across the narrow isthmus from east to west, Tarbert. (b) One north-west of West Tarbert, not on the O.S. map. (c) Dunora or Dunorrich. (d) Three forts with only traces of a ditch. (e) Dunman, a large fort. (f) Crummag Head, a circular stone fort. (g) One between Clanyard and Logan Bay. (h) Dunichinie, a large circular fort north of Mull of Logan. (i) Moat Hill at Drummore.

 (e) Dunman Fort an Early Iron Age Fort on the western shore of the Rhins.
 The defences along the inner crests of the natural gullies on the north-east and south-east consisted of a wall originally 8'-12' thick.
-The internal measurement is about 110m north-west by 100m south-east, but no structures were visible in the interior.
-There are entrances on the north to north-east and south, with a possible third on the north where a natural terrace provides access to the interior immediately beyond the end of the wall.
+The internal measurement is about 110m north-west by 100m south-east, but no structures were visible within.
+There are entrances on the north, north-east, and south, with a possible third on the north, where a natural terrace provides access to the interior immediately beyond the wall's end.

-Walling is visible on the north, east and south sides and some on the east, consisting of an inner wall face and heather-covered rubble about 3.0m wide.
-The wall which follows the crest of a scarp over 7m high around the north, east and south sides of the summit.
+Walling is visible on the north, east, and south sides and some on the east, consisting of an inner wall face and heather-covered rubble about 3.0m wide.
+The wall follows the crest of a scarp over 7m high around the north, east, and south sides of the summit.
 The wall peters out on the north and south to south-west, and there are no visible defences on the west where the ground falls away steeply to the sea 150m below.

-There are four approaches to the fort, but only one, in the north-east is faced as an entrance.
+There are four approaches to the fort, but only one in the north-east is used as an entrance.
 A shallow hollow descends the scarp at the north to north-east entrance, which is blocked with three large boulders.
-At the south entrance a natural terrace drops obliquely down the scarp into a hollow 2.5m broad with a bank up to 3m thick and 0.6m high on its outer lip.
+At the south entrance, a natural terrace drops obliquely down the scarp into a hollow 2.5m broad with a bank up to 3m thick and 0.6m high on its outer lip.

-(f) Crammag Head on the western shore of the Rhins was circular dun or broch with outworks about 19.5m in diameter over all, but its wall has been reduced to little more than the basal course of the outer face around the west.
+(f) Crammag Head on the western shore of the Rhins was a circular dun or broch with outworks about 19.5m in diameter overall, but its wall has been reduced to little more than the basal course of the outer face around the west.
 The granite facing-stones measure up to 1m in length by 0.65m in breadth and 0.65m in height, and a maximum of three courses is visible on the north-west.

-The interior on the west, which is now occupied by Crammag Head Light, has been raised up to 1.8m above the outer face with material from a ditch immediately east of the dun.
+The interior on the west, which Crammag Head Light now occupies, has been raised to 1.8m above the outer face with material from a ditch immediately east of the dun.